 10. Infections from Work

-Approximately 24 percent of surveyed companies state how BYOD policies are the root cause to security breaches.
+Approximately 24% of surveyed companies state how BYOD policies are the root cause to security breaches.
 Not everyone uses their devices in appropriate ways.
-This can lead to compromising internal security.
+And this can lead to compromising internal security.

 11. The Human Element

 Even the strongest security measures can’t compete against the human element.
 In many instances, people were the ones responsible for losing their own information or becoming victims.

 Hackers prey on those who are easy to persuade or don’t have a grasp of how to protect themselves.